-So you have welcomed a new puppy into your household or about to and you are surfing the net for puppy training classes; for all the answers you never knew you needed.
-Confusing isn’t it?
+So you have welcomed a new puppy into your household or are about to, and you are surfing the net for puppy training classes; for all the answers you never knew you needed.
+Confusing.
 The web is a minefield of information and videos.
 A small amount of it is good, but the majority is poor and conflicting.

-Thankfully you have ended up at this page where you will get the right information, individualised for your dog and yourself.
-Owning a puppy is not easy and this is perhaps the number one mistake many new puppy owners make….they didn’t realise it would be this hard!!
-Don’t worry it isn’t once you have the right information and structure in place.
+Thankfully you have ended up at this page where you will get the correct information, individualised for your dog and yourself.
+Owning a puppy is not easy, and this is perhaps the number one mistake many new puppy owners make; they didn’t realise it would be this hard!!
+Don’t worry; it isn’t once you have the correct information and structure in place.

-With the right support, the experience of welcoming a new puppy into your house will be more enjoyable for both the puppy and your family.
-Muttley Solutions offers puppy training classes which are on a one to one basis at your location.
+With the proper support, the experience of welcoming a new puppy into your house will be more enjoyable for both the puppy and your family.
+Muttley Solutions offers puppy training classes on a one-to-one basis at our training facility in Merley.
 We have a flexible booking system.
-You don’t need to have sessions every week like traditional puppy training classes as I need you to practice.
+You don’t need sessions every week like traditional puppy training classes as I need you to practice.

 When should I start puppy training classes?

-This is a very common question and most people will book traditional training classes in a hall.
-They usually start those about 12 weeks onward as that is what everyone else does….why?
+This is an important question, and most people will book traditional training classes in a hall.
+They usually start those about 12 weeks onward as that is what everyone else does; why?

-The answer is simple in that it is advised the puppy does not mix with other dogs until they have had their second lot of injections which is about the 12 week mark.
-However, we actually do the dog a great injustice by holding off training until after the injections.
-I have known puppies who are heading into 15-16 weeks before they start training as there were no classes starting.
-That’s a lot of weeks to learn bad behaviours!!
+The answer is simple: it is advised the puppy does not mix with other dogs until they have had their second lot of injections, which is about the 12-week mark.
+However, we do the dog a great injustice by holding off training until after the injections.
+I have known puppies heading into 15-16 weeks before starting training as no classes were beginning.
+That’s a lot of weeks to learn destructive behaviours!!

-I have puppies who started with me at 8 weeks who, by the 12th week, already have the early foundations to not pulling on the lead, trained to a whistle and have a very basic recall to the whistle.
-May seem a bold claim, but there are a couple of YouTube videos you can watch on this page of clients I have worked with.
+I have puppies who started with me at eight weeks which, by the 12th week, already have the early foundations to not pulling on the lead, trained to a whistle and have a very basic recall to the whistle.
+It May seem a bold claim, but there are a couple of YouTube videos you can watch on this page of clients I have worked with.

-Hopefully if you are reading this you are researching getting a puppy or have already seen the puppy you want and are waiting to bring them home.
+Hopefully, if you are reading this, you are researching getting a puppy or have already seen the puppy you want and are waiting to bring them home.
 This is the best time to get the involvement of a puppy trainer involved.
-May seem strange paying good money to see a puppy trainer when you don’t have the puppy yet!!
-However, this decision could make the start of your journey with the puppy a whole lot smoother
+It may seem strange paying good money to see a puppy trainer when you don’t have the puppy yet!!
+However, this decision could make the start of your journey with the puppy a whole lot smoother.

-Without getting too technical there is a very good reason why you should get an experienced and qualified puppy trainer involved prior to or as soon as possible after you have the puppy.
-There is a magic learning window for the puppy from birth until about 14-16 weeks where they are like a sponge for experiences.
+Without getting too technical, there is a perfect reason why you should get an experienced and qualified puppy trainer involved before or as soon as possible after you have the puppy.
+There is a magic learning window for the puppy from birth until about 14-16 weeks, where they are like a sponge for experiences.

 It is referred to as the critical learning phase.
-Any trainer worth the money they are charging understands this actually is critical to the future positive development of the puppy.
+Any trainer worth the money they are charging understands this is critical to the future positive development of the puppy.
 Many problems we see later can be avoided by using this time wisely.
-Once gone we cannot get it back.
-Our job during this critical learning phase is to ensure they have as many positive experiences which revolve around your lifestyle.
+Once gone, we cannot get it back.
+During this critical learning phase, our job is to ensure they have as many positive experiences that revolve around your lifestyle.

-Traditional dog trainers who teach puppy classes will have a hall where they hold perhaps a 6 week puppy class and you attend each week on a set day at a set time.
+Traditional dog trainers who teach puppy classes will have a hall where they hold perhaps a 6-week puppy class, and you attend each week on a set day at a set time.
 There will be many of these classes running every evening somewhere in Dorset.
-These are the bread and butter of the puppy training world and I have done my time at such classes.
-For many of these trainers this is their’ pay the bills’ job and so they need the numbers to cover costs and make a living.
+These are the bread and butter of the puppy training world, and I have done my time at such courses.
+For many of these trainers, this is their’ pay the bills’ job, and so they need the numbers to cover costs and make a living.

-Having worked in these halls as a puppy trainer I can see the benefits.
-However, I also learnt that for many of the puppies and their owners this was totally the wrong setting.
-After 6 weeks they had not had value for money and could not replicate what they had learnt in the ‘real world’.
-Any further training was seen as pointless and the dog started on the quick road of learning behaviours we don’t want.
-Maybe 1-2 years later another trainer is brought in to now resolve issues.
-Of course many puppies go though the traditional training system and make the grade.
+Having worked in these halls as a puppy trainer, I can see the benefits.
+However, I also learned that this was the wrong setting for many of the puppies and their owners.
+After six weeks, they had not had value for money and could not replicate what they had learnt in the ‘real world’.
+Any further training was seen as pointless, and the dog started on the quick road of learning behaviours we didn’t want.
+Maybe 1-2 years later, another trainer is brought in to now resolve issues.
+Of course, many puppies go through the traditional training system and make the grade.

 Training in The Live Environment

-At Muttley Solutions your first training sessions will take place in your home up to the magic 12 weeks.
-This is a great opportunity to put in place a communication channel between you and the puppy so they know when they are doing the right thing.
+At Muttley Solutions, your first training sessions will take place in your home up to the magic 12 weeks.
+This is an excellent opportunity to put a communication channel between you and the puppy to know when they are doing the right thing.
 The training at this stage is not about the dog.
-It is about you getting the techniques right so you can provide proactive leadership and structure for the puppy.
-They already know what to do, I need you to do it right.
+It is about getting the techniques right to provide proactive leadership and structure for the puppy.
+They already know what to do; I need you to do it right.

-The home and the garden soon provides minimal distractions.
-Once you can get it right here then we can venture out.
-If you cannot do the techniques in this low distraction environment then you will struggle when you try to work with your puppy outside in a live environment.
+The home and the garden soon provide minimal distractions.
+Once you can get it right here, then we can venture out.
+If you cannot do the techniques in this low distraction environment, you will struggle to work with your puppy outside in a live setting.

 Puppy and owner training in the live environment

-After the 12 weeks all my training will be in a live environment which could be your garden, a local park or my training facility.
-I see little point in training in a warm dry hall where it is all very predictable and then expect you to replicate the techniques in a live environment.
-Training might start a little slower, but the puppy soon learns what is expected and distractions become a common thing.
+After the 12 weeks, all my training will be in a live environment like your garden or my training facility.
+I see little point in training in a warm, dry hall where it is all very predictable and then expect you to replicate the techniques in a live environment.
+Training might start a little slower, but the puppy soon learns what is expected, and distractions become common.

-More importantly you learn to be with your dog outside.
+More importantly, you learn to be with your dog outside.
 You will learn to be proactive and not reactive.
 You will learn to anticipate potential issues and deal with them before they challenge you or the puppy.
 Overall you will feel more confident and safer taking your puppy out into the big world.
-Because you are able to do this the puppy will learn to trust your decision making and knows you can keep them safe as they explore.
-As you can see my role is more about training you.
-I won’t sugar coat it. you are paying me good money to get results.
-If you are letting the dog down then I will tell you in a constructive, but frank manner.
+Because you can do this, the puppy will learn to trust your decision making and knows you can keep them safe as they explore.
+As you can see, my role is more about training you.
+I won’t sugarcoat it.
+You are paying me good money to get results.
+If you are letting the dog down, I will tell you in a constructive but frank manner.

-I once read that in puppy training there are two choices for the puppy.
-The right way and the wrong way.
-Initially the puppy doesn’t realise it has a choice.
-It is our job to make sure that choice remains a secret.
+I once read that there are two choices for the puppy in puppy training: the right way and the wrong way.
+Initially, the puppy doesn’t realise it has a choice.
+It is our job to make sure that option remains a secret.

 So what do I mean by this?
 Nature has done a fantastic job in ensuring the puppy has the right skills to survive.
-Much like us. puppies don’t have a book about life and it is learnt through trail and error.
-For a puppy, if a behaviour they try is rewarding, then that must be a good behaviour to try again.
-If the puppy gets nothing from a behaviour then it might try again.
-However, all dogs do not waste energy doing things which do not bring a reward….what would be the point?
+Like us, puppies don’t have a book about life, which is learned through trial and error.
+For a puppy, if a behaviour they try is rewarding, that must be good behaviour to try again.
+If the puppy gets nothing from a behaviour, then it might try again.
+However, all dogs do not waste energy doing things that do not bring a reward; what would be the point?

-When your puppy does something it wants to know there is something in it for them.
+When your puppy does something, it wants to know there is something in it for them.
 This reward can be attention, treats or playtime.
-If a behaviour delivers a reward then the puppy will try that behaviour so it gets another reward.
+If a behaviour delivers a reward, the puppy will try that behaviour, so it gets another reward.

 We Teach The Puppy Many of The Behaviours We Don’t Want

-Remember a puppy does not know right from wrong or good from bad, these are human terms.
+Remember, a puppy does not know right from wrong or good from bad; these are human terms.
 The puppy knows about making the most out of an opportunity and persistence.
-It is an expert in seeking out the reward monster and learning and repeating behaviours which delivers those rewards.
+It is an expert seeking out the reward monster and learning and repeating behaviours that deliver those rewards.

 Take the example of jumping up.
-Human bends down to fuss dog and removes hand dog follows onto back legs and human thinks how cute, makes some nice noises and plays with the puppy again.
-Puppy learns jumping up is rewarding.
-Puppy jumps up and human pushes puppy away.
-Again a great game for the puppy and we have quickly trained our puppy to jump up us for attention.
-Of course the puppy sees all humans as fair game for jumping for rewards.
+Human bends down to fuss dog and removes hand dog follows onto back legs, and human thinks how cute, makes some nice noises and plays with the puppy again.
+The puppy learns jumping up is rewarding.
+The puppy jumps up, and the human pushes the puppy away.
+Again a great game for the puppy, and we have quickly trained our puppy to jump up us for attention.
+Of course, the puppy sees all humans as fair game for jumping for rewards.

 Remember this rule: All four paws on the floor at all times!!

-As you can see we quickly train our puppy all these bad habits without even realising it.
+As you can see, we quickly train our puppy in all these bad habits without even realising it.
 We then blame the puppy for having such bad behaviour.
 If only the good behaviours were as easy to train.

-My role as a puppy trainer is to ensure I teach you how to ensure your puppy never finds out that the behaviours we don’t want are rewarding.
-If I get to you before you get to the puppy we have a fantastic opportunity to ensure the puppy only gets rewarded for those behaviours we want to train them for.
-It is hard and your daily training mantra will be CPPR……….Consistent, Persistent, Patient and Repetition.
+My role as a puppy trainer is to teach you how to ensure your puppy never finds out that the behaviours we don’t want are rewarding.
+If I get to you before you get to the puppy, we have a fantastic opportunity to ensure the puppy only gets rewarded for those behaviours we want to train them for.
+It is hard, and your daily training mantra will be CPPR……….Consistent, Persistent, Patient and Repetition.

-Muttley Solutions offers one to one puppy training which fits in with your location and offers flexible classes which you can book online.
-This means you can fit essential training in around your busy life style.
+Muttley Solutions offers one to one puppy training which offers flexible classes which you can book online.
+This means you can fit essential training around your busy lifestyle.

-Traditional sessions can try and put in too much into the 6 weeks and you leave wondering what that was all about.
-I try to focus on the some essentials so we get the the basic foundations in place.
-This will be around getting you communicating with your puppy.
-Putting in the basics for loose lead walking and working on the techniques for the recall.
-Around these we will be teaching the basics.
+Traditional sessions can put too much into the six weeks and leave you wondering what that was all about.
+I try to focus on some essentials to get the basic foundations in place.
+This will be around getting you to communicate with your puppy, putting in the basics for loose lead walking, and working on the techniques for the recall.
+Around these, we will be teaching the basics.

 Some of the teaching we will cover:

 The session will be about 1 hour long with small breaks.
-You will get handouts if relevant and homework practice will be expected in order to progress and get the full benefit from the sessions.
+You will get handouts if relevant, and homework practice will be expected to progress and get the full benefit from the sessions.

-If I were involved from 8-9 weeks I would expect that by the time the dog is 12-14 weeks you will have these basics in place.
+If I were involved from 8-9 weeks, I would expect that you will have these basics in place by the time the dog is 12-14 weeks.

-By this time you might just be starting group puppy class training.
-Remember there is no quick fix and it will take a lot of practise on your part to achieve this.
+By this time, you might just be starting group puppy class training.
+Remember, there is no quick fix, and it will take a lot of practice on your part to achieve this.

-By 12 weeks these basics should be starting be practised
+By 12 weeks, these basics should be starting to be practised

 - Be able to communicate with the dog and reward correctly